drandreaskrueger/chainhammer/docs/substrate_install.md

 git checkout v2.0.0-rc2
 cargo clean
-nice cargo build --release # perhaps drop this, as below 'install' compiles anyways? cargo test --release --all # perhaps drop this.
-All but 2 tests are passing.
+nice cargo build --release # perhaps drop this, as below 'install' compiles anyways?
+# nice cargo test --release --all # Compile and run tests if you like to

-# install into ~/.cargo/bin:
+# install binaries into ~/.cargo/bin:
-nice cargo install --force --path ./bin/node/cli/ nice cargo install --force --path ./bin/utils/subkey subkey
+nice cargo install --force --path ./bin/node/cli/           # as we use node-template, see below, this might actually be unneeded nice cargo install --force --path ./bin/utils/subkey subkey # probably this is the only thing we will need later

 # always keep all old versions too
-version=$(target/release/substrate --version | awk '{ print $2 }' )
+version=$(target/release/substrate --version | awk '{ print $2 }' ); echo $version
 pushd ~/.cargo/bin
 mv substrate substrate-$version
 mv subkey subkey-$version